osrf/subt/submitted_models/cerberus_anymal_c_sensor_config_1/specifications.md

 *  Turning radius of 0 m (can rotate on the spot)

 ### Endurance Characteristics
-Based on the tests specified in the DARPA SubT Challenge, this vehicle has the following endurance characteristics.
+Based on the tests specified in the DARPA SubT Challenge [Model Preparation Guide](https://subtchallenge.com/resources/Simulation_Model_Preparation_Guide.pdf), this vehicle has the following endurance characteristics.

 * Battery life of TODO seconds

 ### Diversions from Physical Hardware of ANYmal
 The following points highlight the differences between the submitted virtual model and its hardware counterpart.

+* The perception head features 3 gray scale and 4 color cameras.
+These cameras are modeled as color cameras only.
 * The physical robot carries 4 communication breadcrumbs.
 12 breadcrumbs are included in sensor configuration 2, which is standardized to match other available models.

 ## ANYmal Validation and Specification Links